 This is where I recommend looking for an email provider that has personalized options to place certain customer’s emails in segment groups.
 This way, you can create emails that personally reflect that customer’s last purchase choice.
 Here’s some ways to add personalization to your email.

 - Add first name greetings to email subjects

 - Personalized product recommendations based on last purchases

 Building Customer Trust Online Today

-So Fashionista, hopefully I convinced you to finally take the time to look at your online boutique shopping experience and ask yourself, if you were a new customer, would you trust purchasing from your own store?
+So Retail CEO, hopefully I convinced you to finally take the time to look at your online boutique shopping experience and ask yourself, if you were a new customer, would you trust purchasing from your own store?
 Let me know how you build customer trust online with your boutique in the comments below!